 '''

 The top level settings are used as module and base configuration.

 A set of users which may be applied and/or used by various modules

 when a 'default' entry is found it will reference the 'default_user'

 from the distro configuration specified below

 users:

 - default

 If this is set, 'root' will not be able to ssh in and they

 will get a message to login instead as the default $user

 disable_root: true

 This will cause the set+update hostname module to not operate (if true)

 preserve_hostname: false

 If you use datasource_list array, keep array items in a single line.

 If you use multi line array, ds-identify script won't read array items.

 Example datasource config

 datasource:

+Ec2:

 #

-Ec2:

 metadata_urls: [ 'blah.com' ]

 #

-#

 timeout: 5 # (defaults to 50 seconds)

-'''
+max_wait: 10 # (defaults to 120 seconds)

+The modules that run in the 'init' stage

+cloud_init_modules:

+- migrator

+- seed_random